 Structured Logging for Python

-It’s up to you whether you want structlog to take care about the output of your log entries or whether you prefer to forward them to an existing logging system like the standard library’s logging module.
-No monkey patching involved in either case.
+Thanks to its highly flexible design, it’s up to you whether you want structlog to take care about the output of your log entries or whether you prefer to forward them to an existing logging system like the standard library’s logging module.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.